-- The Facility invested significant resources in CIP during 2021, with \$86,344,125 going into plant upgrades. - The Facility's net position increased by \$17,132,411 due primarily to revenue received for future capital and bond payments. - The target cash reserve target level was increased from 90 days to 135 days.
-The Facility should be at the target amount by the end 2023. - The \$18,000,000 of the 2019A bond construction funds was fully exhausted in 2021 for Facility upgrades.
-The Facility drew down an additional \$33,000,000 of the \$65,100,000 Division of Water Quality State Revolving Fund Loan.
-The Division does not issue all loan proceeds upfront; the funds are made available as the project proceeds, there are \$22,100,000 remaining to draw down in the future.
-In addition, the Facility issued a 2021A \$25,000,000 bank note, a 2021B \$23,720,000 publicly issued bond, and a 2021C publicly issued bond for \$127,105,000.
-This was done to capitalize on the low interest rates and protect from interest rate risk in the future as a result of the significant amount of Federal stimulus that occurred in 2020 and 2021. - Construction projects under contract went down by \$34,505,893 in 2021 and equal \$144,772,781 as of yearend 2021.
+- The Facility invested significant resources in CIP during 2022, with \$85,808,936 going into plant upgrades. - The Facility's net position increased by \$14,083,446 due primarily to revenue received for future capital and bond payments. - The Facility drew down the remaining \$22,100,000 of the \$65,100,000 Division of Water Quality State Revolving Fund Loan. - Construction projects under contract went down by \$15,474,756 in 2022 and equal \$129,298,025 as of year end 2022.
 This means a majority of the Facility's construction project costs are fixed barring any unforeseen circumstances.
-Two more projects will be bid in 2022. - The facility experienced difficulty with order delays and/or cost escalations regarding supplies, chemicals and natural gas.
+One more project will be bid in 2023. - The Facility signed a new ground lease agreement for the golf course property.
+The property is expected to be converted to warehouse space after the buildings are constructed by the developer.
+See note 8. - The facility experienced difficulty with order delays and/or cost escalations regarding supplies, chemicals and natural gas.